Supreme People's Assembly

-The Workers' Party of Korea, which the constitution recognizes as the state's leading party, dominates the Assembly in a monopoly coalition with the Social Democratic Party and the Chondoist Chongu Party called the Democratic Front for the Reunification of Korea.
-Elections are held in five-year intervals, the most recent taking place in 2019.
+The SPA consists of one deputy from each of North Korea's 687 constituencies, elected to five-year terms.
+The Workers' Party of Korea, which the constitution recognizes as the state's leading party, dominates the Assembly in a monopoly coalition with the Social Democratic Party and the Chondoist Chongu Party.
+Elections are usually held in five-year intervals, the most recent in 2019.

 History

 Under the 1972 Constitution, the number of seats in the Assembly was 655.
 This was increased to 687 following the 1986 election.

 In 1990, the composition of the SPA was 601 seats held by the Workers' Party of Korea, 51 seats held by the Korean Social Democratic Party, 22 seats held by the Chondoist Chongu Party and 13 seats held by independents.

-The last convention during Kim Il-sung's government took place in April 1994, three months before his death.
+The last convention during Kim Il Sung's government took place in April 1994, three months before his death.
 Then during the mourning period the assembly did not meet, nor did elections take place.
 The next meeting convened in September 1998, four years after Kim's death.

-Kim Jong-il did not make a speech at the first session of the 10th SPA in 1998.
+Kim Jong Il did not make a speech at the first session of the 10th SPA in 1998.
 Instead, members listened to a tape-recorded speech of the late Kim Il Sung, which was made at the first session of the 9th SPA, in 1991.
 The enhanced status of the Korean People's Army was anticipated by the SPA election July 1998, when 101 military officials were elected out of 687 delegates.
 This was a large increase from the 57 military officials elected during the 9th SPA in 1990.

 Kim Yong-nam served as chairman of the Assembly Presidum from 1998 until 2019.
 Pak Thae-song is the Chairman (Speaker), while Pak Chol-min and Pak Kum-hui are the vice-chairmen.

-On April 14, 2012, during the fifth session of the 12th Supreme People's Assembly Kim Jong-un was elected as the country's supreme leader.
-Addressing the SPA session, Kim Yong-nam, chairman of the SPA Presidium, said Kim's accession to the DPRK's top post reflected "the ardent desire and unanimous will of all the party members, servicepersons and other people".
+On April 14, 2012, during the fifth session of the 12th Supreme People's Assembly Kim Jong Un was elected as the country's supreme leader.
+Addressing the SPA session, Kim Yong-nam, chairman of the SPA Presidium, said Kim's accession to North Korea's top post reflected "the ardent desire and unanimous will of all the party members, servicepersons and other people".
 His status as leader was reaffirmed when he was elected unopposed on March 9, 2014.
 Kim was nominated to represent his district, the symbolic Mount Paektu, in the assembly election.
 Voters could vote yes or no, with all voting in the affirmative, according to government officials.

-In 2017, the assembly created a subordinate Diplomatic Commission.
-This may be useful for international dialogue with other parliaments, while other diplomatic channels are blocked.
+In 2017, the assembly created a subordinate Diplomatic Commission, which had use in terms of dialogue with international parliaments.
 On 11 April 2019, Choe Ryong-hae was appointed chairman of the Presidium.